Healthy Weather

 The factor values are based on:

-From synthesis factor to IU per minute
+Step 4: From synthesis factor to IU per minute

 The final calculation is: